Britain Prepared: Release and reception

 ought certainly to be shown, not only in every part of the British Isles but throughout the Empire and in every neutral country the world over.
 There would be no need for any other propaganda; no literature could effect half as good as these pictures.

 German newspaper Rheinsche Westphaelische Zeitung said of the film:

 We must admit, a more clever advertisement could hardly be made by the English Ministry of War for its Army and Fleet and its war services in general.
 This speculation on the sensibilities of the cinema visitor will not fail of its object.
 Strongly recommended for imitation.

 It was exhibited overseas in many countries, usually managed by local concessionaries, but for some key territories special representation was required.
 Tommy Welsh took the film to France, the novelist Gilbert Frankau took it to Italy, and A.S.
 Paulsen of Nordisk Film took it to Scandinavia.
 Theatrical circuit manager Maurice Bandman handled the film in India and the Far East.
 Charles Urban took the film to the USA, retitling it How Britain Prepared.
 He experienced great difficulty in getting the film shown, because of exhibitors' resistance to propaganda and protests from German American interests.

 A monochrome copy of the film survives at the Imperial War Museum.
-Some of the Kinemacolor sequences were recently discovered in the USA.
+Two minutes of the Kinemacolor sequences were recently discovered in the United States.